 According to Harvard Business Review, customer behavior dictates that when faced with a product issue, modern customers’ first port of call is self-help, before they contact support.

-With 88% of customers expecting an organization to have a self-service portal, customers understand its value.
-A failure to match that expectation results in a dip in overall customer experience.
-Ultimately, implementing a customer service knowledge base shows a warm regard for customers’ preferences, along with their time.
+88% of customers expecting an organization to have a self-service portal.
+A failure to match that expectation could result in a dip in the overall customer experience.
+Ultimately, implementing a knowledge base shows a warm regard for customers’ preferences, along with their time.

-Since there’s less inflow of traffic, a knowledge base lets customer service agents focus on more complex, high-value customer issues while still providing useful information using the self-service option.
+Since there’s less inflow of traffic, a knowledge base lets customer care agents focus on more complex, high-value customer issues while still providing useful information using the self-service option.

 The reduced hands-on engagement not only eliminates risk in customer relationships but also significantly reduces costs.
 As reported by a Forrester Survey, companies that adopted a knowledge base saved up to $11.90 per customer engagement.

 To be fair, while implementing a customer service knowledge base demands a significant outlay, time, and resources, the cost of time that would’ve been spent on a larger audience is dedicated towards other aspects of customer service without hiring as many customer support agents as you would.

 The money saved can be spent on improving the tech stack to streamline support operations further.